The Life Science market in the Bay Area in Q2 2022 produced gross absorption totaling 1,130,449 SF with 841,043 SF of

 SAN FRANCISCO COUNTY

-San Francisco County reported no Life Sciences leasing activity in the first quarter.
-There is currently no available space in the county and occupancy is at capacity with vacancy at 0%.
-Tenants are finding more favorable availabilities in San Mateo, Alameda, and Santa Clara counties.
-Inventory will grow by 300,000 SF when Tishman completes the construction of Mission Rock, Building B in San Francisco.
-Alexandria Real Estate also began their new development at 1450 Owens St which will bring 180,000 SF of new life science space to the market in 2024.
+San Francisco County reported no Life Science leasing activity throughout Q2 2022.
+There is currently limited available space in the county and occupancy is nearing capacity with vacancy at 4.59%.
+Tenants are currently finding more favorable availabilities in San Mateo, Alameda, and Santa Clara counties.
+Inventory will however grow by 300,000 SF when Tishman completes the construction of Mission Rock, Building B in San Francisco which is slated for delivery in Q3 2022.
+Alexandria Real Estate has also commenced construction their new development at 1450 Owens St which will bring 180,000 SF of new life science space to the market in 2024.
+Divco West is also underway with the conversion of 550 Terry Francois Boulevard.
+This 315,000 SF project is situated on a prime waterfront location within Mission Bay and will be available for occupancy

 SAN MATEO COUNTY